EideticPleroma/fallacysheriff/docs/deployment.md

 ### Bot Not Responding to Mentions

 1. Check Railway logs for polling activity
-2. Verify `BOT_USER_ID` is correct
+2. Verify `BOT_USERNAME` is correct
+3. Check RSSHub logs for connection issues
+4. Ensure mentions are actually being posted to Twitter

+### "Connection refused" Error

+RSSHub service not responding:
+1. Verify RSSHub service is running (check its logs)
+2. Check that `RSSHUB_URL` uses correct internal URL: `http://rsshub.railway.internal:1200`
-3. Ensure X API credentials are valid
+3. Ensure both services are in the same Railway project
-4. Check that mentions API is returning data

-### Rate Limit Errors

-1. Increase `POLL_INTERVAL_MINUTES` (try 10 or 15)
-2. Check X Developer Portal for usage stats
-3. Consider upgrading X API tier if needed
+### RSS Feed Parse Error

+1. Check RSSHub logs for authentication issues
+2. Verify `TWITTER_AUTH_TOKEN` is valid and not expired
+3. Try manually fetching from RSSHub endpoint
+4. Renew auth token if it expires

+### Mentions Not Being Found

+1. Check that mentions are being posted (reply with bot mention to any tweet)
+2. Verify `BOT_USERNAME` matches your actual bot account name
+3. Check database volume is mounted correctly

 ### Database Errors

 1. Ensure volume is mounted at `/app/data`
 2. Check file permissions
-3. Verify `DATABASE_PATH` environment variable
+3. Verify `DATABASE_PATH` environment variable is set
+4. Check Railway logs for write permission errors

 ### Scheduler Not Running